jchristopher/searchwp-live-ajax-search/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

+= 1.1.8 =
+* Added configuration option to prevent AJAX cancellation when Enter key is pressed
+* Added some actions to make customization easier
+* Added filter to customize location of results template

+= 1.1.7 =
+* Fixed an issue with missing engine name

 = 1.1.6 =
 * Fixed an issue that prevented multiple live search instances on a single page from using different engines